 We offer courses in Math, C++, and Statistics.
 Currently, the courses are taught in the months before the program begins.
 Courses will occur between January to March.
 To view the list of courses, please click here.

 Yes.
 We would like to know the grades of any courses you take to prepare for the MFE, and we will look at grades you get in our pre-program courses as well.

 No, the pre-program courses are open to everyone.
 They are open enrollment courses, so you do not need to fill out any applications with the University.
 Because they are not part of the MFE degree program, you cannot get financial aid, student housing, or student visas related to your attendance in the course.
 They are strictly courses to prepare you for the MFE program.
 You will receive grades and certificates of completion, but they will not be part of your UC Berkeley transcript.

 To view the costs for the pre-program courses, please click here.

 No, however, if you are offered admission after you have registered for the preprogram courses, we will refund the difference between the student rate and the regular rate.

-The tuition is estimated to be $58,895 for the MFE 2013-14 school year exclusive of living expenses and health insurance fees.
+To view the tuition fees and schedule, please click here.
 Students are expected to pay in 4 installments on December 15, May 15, August 15, and January 15.

 To apply for need-based and non-need-based federal loans, complete the Free Application for Federal Student Aid (FAFSA).
 The data will be electronically transmitted to Berkeley's Financial Aid Office.
 The UC Berkeley educational code for the FAFSA is 001312.
 You must be officially admitted to the MFE program before financial aid can be processed.
 Due to the nontraditional academic calendar of the MFE Program, two FAFSAs (Free Application for Federal Student Aid) must be filed per MFE year.